CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.1 General Groupware.md

 #### APP.5.1.A14 Prevention of problematic file formats [user]

 It SHOULD be specified how to deal with emails in HTML format, with other file formats and file attachments.
-For HTML-formatted emails, a policy SHOULD be created that includes related content from user training, redirect settings, conversion options (eg, in text format), user instructions, and possible secure and separate workstations.
+For HTML-formatted emails, a policy SHOULD be created that includes related content from user training, redirection settings, conversion options (eg, in text formats), user instructions, and possible secure and separate workstations.

 #### APP.5.1.A15 Logging of groupware systems [Head IT]